 Long-stay travellers are more likely to look deeper into facilities and amenities of the property compared to short-stay guests.
 The longer the trip, the more important self-service becomes.
 These guests desire amenities that can make for a comfortable stay, such as having a wardrobe space and a coffee maker or kettle to ease into the days.

 While both hotels and vacation rentals are very popular with travellers looking for longer stays, their preferences differ slightly when it comes to key criteria.
-Home bookers put more emphasis on privacy and their ability to be self-sustainable with included equipment, whereas hotel bookers expect professional services which enable them to switch off from their everyday life.
+Home bookers put more emphasis on privacy and their ability to be self-sustainable with included equipment, whereas hotel bookers expect professional services that enable them to switch off from their everyday life.

 How can you start benefiting?